General meaning

 Material elements mark both the cut and the change that follows.

-- Letter of contract termination, cancellation, or dismissal
+- A letter of contract termination, cancellation, or dismissal

-- Deed of sale or transfer of an asset that facilitates a transition
+- A deed of sale or transfer of an asset that facilitates a transition

-- Medical or administrative report confirming an irreversible decision
+- A medical or administrative report confirming an irreversible decision

 Places